preetiac/atchai-hugo/content/blog/2016-02-09-john-coltrane-nicolas-slonimsky-and-the-arduino-part-1.md

 ![top-description.jpg](/images/top-description.jpg)

-As this part of the article is supposed to be music focussed, I’ll leave a more in-depth description of how it works for part 2.
+As this part of the article is supposed to be music focussed, I’ll leave a more in-depth description of how it works for [Part 2](/blog/2016-02-03-john-coltrane-nicolas-slonimsky-and-the-arduino-part-2/).

 ## What does it sound like?